MOONYROS/VUT-IZG-projects_labs/README.md

 This repository consists of tasks for IZG classes on BUT FIT for the year 2022/2023.
 Also there is one small code from Processing that was done in one lecture, so I tried to code it myself.
-So, if you want, you can also check it out, it is definitely helpful.
+If you want, you can also check it out, it is definitely helpful.
-In this repository, there are both:
+In this repository, you can find:

 - exercises/labs
 - project
-- processing (pong)
+- processing (Pong)

 ## Exercises/Labs